zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 1. Web keys are rotated monthly.
 2. Applications have enough time to see the next activated web key on the [JWKS](#json-web-key-set) endpoint.
 3. Web keys are kept long enough to cover the access and ID token validity of 24 hours.
 4. Web keys are kept long enough to to allow usage of the `id_token_hint` for at least 3 months.
-Users that haven't logged in / interacted with the client app for that period will need to re-enter their username.
+  Users that haven't logged in / refreshed tokens with the client app for that period, will need to re-enter their username.

-When the feature flag was enabled the first time, the instance has two keys with the first one activated.
+When the feature flag was enabled the first time, the instance got two keys with the first one activated.
 When this feature becomes general available, instance creation will setup the first two keys in the same way.
-So the initial state is always like this:
+So the initial state always looks like this:

 | id  | created    | changed    | state           |
 | --- | ---------- | ---------- | --------------- |